Trinity Theological College is pleased to announce the appointment of Rev Dr Dan Cole as…

 “Currently, I lead a small group at church and also preach several times throughout the year.
 It’s always great when the passage that we’re studying at church lines up with something we’ve recently done at college.
 But more importantly, Trinity has sharpened my Bible-handling skills, which helps me every time I come to open the Bible,” he shares.

-After Jahjah completes his degree at Trinity, he and Amy plan to return to cross-cultural mission work in Eastern Europe with Pioneers.
+After Jahjah completes his degree at Trinity, he and Amy plan to return to cross-cultural mission work.
 Currently, they’re preparing for this goal, which they pray will come to fruition in 2025.